concur/concur-platform-sdk-dotnet/README.md

 The samples provided in this SDK reference our NuGet package.
 Depending on how you choose to compile the samples (Xamarin versus Visual Studio, IDE version, build versus rebuild, etc.) the compilation may fail because it may not succeed to resolve the reference to our NuGet package.
 If you get an error when trying to compile the samples, simply reference again the NuGet package as explained in the above sections.

-## User Credentials
+## User Credentials and Sandbox Company

 The ConcurPlatform library requires user credentials (e.g. OAuth access token) in order to make web services calls on the behalf of a user.
 If you want, you can obtain user credentials to a brand new sandbox company at Concur by [following the sandbox registration process described here](https://developer.concur.com/register).

 ## Hello Expense Report Sample

-If you just want to see a quick and small sample of how to use the ConcurPlatform library then the following code snippet shows how to create an empty expense report named "Hello Expense Report".
+If you just want to see a small C# sample of how to use the ConcurPlatform library then the following code snippet shows how to create an empty expense report named "Hello Expense Report".

 ```C#
 using Concur.Connect.V3;